INDIA DIABETES CARE DRUGS MARKET - GROWTH, TRENDS, COVID-19 IMPACT, and Forecasts (2023 - 2028)

 India Diabetes Care Drugs Market Trends

 Diabetes is a disorder for which there is no cure.
 With the present arsenal, it is an illness that impacts us for the rest of patients' lives.
-Individuals face a significant financial, social, and emotional burden beginning at the age of 30 and continuing into their 90s.
+Individuals face a significant financial, social, and emotional burden beginning at 30 and continuing into their 90s.
 According to all current guidelines in India, metformin should be the first option among oral antidiabetic medicines at the outset of diabetes.

-However, a review of the literature from throughout the world finds that metformin is used in a variety of ways in the early stages of diabetes.
-Sharma et al. found a changing trend in 55% of metformin-treated individuals.
-The fraction of individuals on metformin remains stable from 0 to 20 years of diabetes.
 The proportion of sulfonylurea and dipeptidyl peptidase-4 inhibitors (DPP4i) increases from 23.12% and 22.5% in 0-5 years of diabetes to 70.77% and 60% in 10-15 years of diabetes.
 Following that, the proportion of sulfonylurea and DPP4i remains constant.
 As the use of sulfonylureas and DPP4i reaches a plateau, the use of insulin and sodium/glucose cotransporter 2 inhibitors increases.
 From 5 to 10 years of diabetes duration to 20+ years of diabetes duration, the proportion of alpha-glucosidase inhibitors increases somewhat.
 Thiazolidinediones and glucagon-like peptide-1 receptor agonists have a small proportion in contemporary practice and the given patient population.

-Through the Indian government’s encouragement, the usage of Drugs increased over the forecast period.
+Through the Indian government's encouragement, the usage of drugs increased over the forecast period.

 The rising prevalence of diabetes in India is boosting the country's diabetes drugs market.

-People living in cities and metropolitan regions in India are more likely than ever before to get diabetes, according to the 2021 assessment.
+People living in cities and metropolitan regions in India are more likely than ever before to get diabetes, according to the 2022 assessment.
 This is due, in part, to cities encouraging a lifestyle that might raise a person's BMI (BMI).
 A greater BMI is a risk factor for diabetes.
 Rural India is also seeing an increase in type 2 diabetes occurrences.
 Diabetes is perceived as a "new" ailment in rural places, and public understanding of the condition is poor.

 India Diabetes Care Drugs Industry Overview

-The India diabetes drugs market is moderately fragmented, with few significant and generic players.
+The India Diabetes Drugs Market is moderately fragmented, with few significant and generic players.
 The insulin drugs and Sglt-2 drugs market are dominated by a few major players, like Novo-Nordisk, Sanofi, AstraZeneca, and Bristol Myers Squibb.
 The market for oral drugs, like Sulfonylureas and Meglitinides, comprises more generic players.
 The intensity of competition among the players is high, as each player is striving to develop new drugs and offer them at competitive pricing.
 Furthermore, to increase their market shares, players are tapping into new markets, especially emerging economies where the demand is very high compared to the supply.

 India Diabetes Care Drugs Market Leaders